kdzekov/Problems/README.md

 # Problems

-This repository contains my personal Java solutions of some common programming problems.
+This repository contains my personal Java solutions for some common programming problems.

 Problem5.java is a solution of the common developer's problem described as:
 "Write a program that outputs all possibilities to put + or - or nothing between the numbers 1, 2, ..., 9